 Gaudí used elements such as ceramics, stone and forged iron to create a fluid space with organic shapes.
 There is hardly a straight line in the whole building.
 The roof resembles the back of a dragon, with its arched shape and its scales for tiles.
 And there is a theory that the rounded tower crowned with a cross represents the lance of Saint George, patron saint of Catalonia, plunged into the back of the dragon.

-This iconic building is now a UNESCO World Heritage Site and a must see for anyone who is interested in Gaudí’s work, Barcelona’s history and any visual arts.
+This iconic building is now a UNESCO World Heritage Site and a must see if you are interested in Gaudí’s work, Barcelona’s history and visual arts, even if you only have one day in Barcelona.

 Casa Batlló can get extremely busy and the queues can double back around the block, so I would recommend visiting first thing in the morning or last thing in the evening.
 One way to avoid queuing twice (one queue to buy the ticket and another to enter) is to buy a fast-track ticket in advance.